freenandes/topo-da-mente/content/note/driving.md

 tags:
   - dor_cronica
 ---
 I was driving.
 Wasn't myself.
-I wanted distraction.
+I wanted some distraction.

-The road and the mountains were my set, but I imagined a circus.
+The road and the mountains were like the perfect set, but I imagined a circus.

 Mechas, animals, airplanes, tanks, balloons, flying saucers, giraffes, cruise ships, giant people crushing trees with their feet.
 All were terrorizing me.